JakubK/SchoolDBPresentation/README.md

 # SchoolDBPresentation
-A presentation of School database Project for school
+A presentation of my School Management Database for my School Project

 Made with support of Reveal.js library